lugomio/current-time/README.md

 # Current Time
 ![banner](https://github.com/lugomio/current-time/blob/master/src/img/banner.png)

-## Descrição
+## Description

-O projeto Current Time tem como objetivo mostrar a data e a hora atual em diferentes fusos horários, proporcionando uma visualização intuitiva e prática dessas informações.
+The Current Time project aims to display the current date and time in different time zones, providing an intuitive and practical visualization of this information.

-Este projeto foi criado como uma prática para melhorar o uso do npm (Node Package Manager), além de aplicar conhecimentos em HTML, CSS, JavaScript e gerenciamento de pacotes.
+This project was created as practice to improve the use of npm (Node Package Manager), as well as to apply knowledge in HTML, CSS, JavaScript, and package management.

-## Tecnologias
+## Technologies

 - HTML
 - CSS